 Domestic Supply: Icicle Creek and groundwater in the Icicle Creek Subbasin are important water sources for municipal and domestic uses.
 The City of Leavenworth has a population of ~2,000 (Census, 2010) and is an internationally renowned tourist destination, attracting millions of visitors each year.
-The City of Leavenworth has water rights to withdraw 1.5 cfs from Icicle Creek and 2.2 cfs from groundwater for municipal use.
+The City of Leavenworth has asserted water rights to withdraw up to 6.198 cfs from Icicle Creek (3.18 cfs interruptible, 3.02 cfs uninterruptible) and up to 6.68 cfs from groundwater (4.46 cfs interruptible, 2.23 cfs uninterruptible) for municipal use (Varela & Associates, 2018).
 Chelan County currently supplies exempt wells under the reserve created in WAC 173-545-090.
 However, these collective urban and rural water rights are not sufficient to support population projections out to 2050.
 The City of Leavenworth and Ecology have litigation on hold while they find a non-litigious solution to water management in Icicle Creek.